eNMS-automation/eNMS/docs/source/base/features.md

 While services can be run directly and immediately from the display, they can also be scheduled to run at a later time, or periodically by defining a frequency or a CRON expression.
-All scheduled tasks are displayed in a calendar or in tabular form.
+Active scheduled tasks are displayed in the Task Calendar.
+All tasks are displayed in the Scheduling Tasks table, regardless of active status.

 ![Calendar](../_static/base/calendar.png)
+*Task Calendar*

+!!! note

+    Scheduled events are displayed in UTC on the calendar.
+The current time in UTC is always visible at the bottom of the application's left-side navigation panel.

 ![Calendar](../_static/base/sched_tasks_tabular.png)
+*Scheduling Task Table*

-Services can also be executed programmatically, eNMS has a REST API and a CLI interface that can be used to create, update and delete any type of objects, but also to trigger the execution of a service.
+Services can also be executed programmatically. eNMS has a REST API and a CLI interface that can be used to create, update and delete managed objects, but also to trigger the execution of a service.

+## Security features

+Security features include activity logging, role-based access control, credentials management, and WebSSH session logging.